AstraZeneca: Germany, other European countries to resume use of vaccine | DW | 18.03.2021

 "The EMA analysis has confirmed the action we took," Spahn continued.
 "It was right to suspend vaccinations as a precaution until the accumulation of cases with this very rare type of thrombosis could be analyzed."

-France, Italy, Latvia and Bulgaria will also move forward with the AstraZeneca vaccine following the EMA's guidance.
+France, Italy, Latvia, Bulgaria and Slovenia will also move forward with the AstraZeneca vaccine following the EMA's guidance.
 French Prime Minister Jean Castex plans to receive the AstraZeneca shot on Friday to boost public confidence in the vaccine.

 "The AstraZeneca COVID-19 vaccine is effective, as underlined by the European regulator.
 It only has relatively rare side effects," Castex said.